emiridbest/miniSafe/README.md

 ## TO DO
 - Smart contract for paying utility bills as well as adding merchants - DONE!!!
 - Update "Pay Bills" page pass all props correctly - DONE!!!
-- Fix Header link bug on large screens
+- Fix Header link bug on large screens.
+DONE!!!
+- ##ALL BUGS FIXED

 watch demo => https://youtu.be/EfEG1wXP5RA?si=tBqjbVhjkfCE1DL3